Community Dojo

 Tips on choosing tools to help run your community, from group leaders.

-Through group conversations and a survey launched in October 2020 around group tools, we have developed tips and advice from the network.
+Through group conversations and a around group tools, we have developed tips and advice from the network.
 A common theme as you look at your tech stack is to “keep things simple and grow organically.”

 Hear directly from the Autodesk Group Network